• Skip to main content

 24. Numbered Heads Together – This is another one that my students LOVED!
 It’s a variation of Idea #3: Friendly Classroom Competitions.
 Instead of one large dry erase board, you’ll need small ones for every student.
 Divide your class into groups of 4-5 students.
 Assign each student in each group a number from 1 – 5, depending on the group size.

-Project and read a task card on your white board.
+Project and read a task card on your whiteboard.
 Give students a few minutes to solve the problem by themselves on their dry erase boards.
 Next, give them time to discuss their answers with their teammates.
 When time is up, call a random number from 1-5.

 For example, if you say “Number 2s stand up!” all of the students that were assigned the number 2 in their group stand up and show and explain the group answer.
 The student(s) that have great math reasoning to support their answers get a point for their team.
-This activity builds team work and communication skills.
+This activity builds teamwork and communication skills.

 math task cards